With Biden on the rise, Bloomberg's campaign faces toughest test yet

 MANASSAS, Va. — It's finally time for Mike Bloomberg to face the voters.

 Bloomberg has spent lavishly on the race — more than $500 million to boost his upstart campaign.
-He bypassed the first four early-voting states and has focused his efforts on the more than dozen states and territories voting on Super Tuesday, where roughly one-third of the total pledged delegates are on the line.
+He bypassed the first four early-voting states and has focused his efforts on the 14 states and a U.S. territory voting on Super Tuesday, where roughly one-third of the total pledged delegates are on the line.

 Bloomberg will spend Super Tuesday on a tour of Florida, holding a handful of events in the crucial state ahead of its primary later this month.
 He will also visit Michigan and Pennsylvania later this week before returning to the Sunshine State.

-Bolstered by an advertising campaign unprecedented in a presidential primary and large-scale ground operations in places like California, North Carolina, Texas and Virginia, he surged in polling before a pair of shaky debate performances appeared to stunt his growth.
+Bolstered by an advertising campaign unprecedented in a presidential primary and large-scale ground operations in states such as California, North Carolina, Texas and Virginia, he surged in polling before a pair of shaky debate performances appeared to stall his momentum.

-But as the date has arrived for Bloomberg to find out what his standing really is in the Democratic primary, his candidacy has met its toughest challenge yet — Joe Biden's sudden consolidation of the Democratic primary field's not Bernie Sanders segment.
+But as the date has arrived for Bloomberg to find out what his standing really is in the Democratic primary, his candidacy has met its toughest challenge yet — Joe Biden's sudden consolidation of the Democratic primary field that will take on Bernie Sanders.
 Just three days ago, Biden scored a resounding victory in South Carolina.
 By Monday, Amy Klobuchar and Pete Buttigieg were out of the race and endorsing Biden, pushing their supporters to back him, too.

 Just a few weeks ago, Bloomberg's campaign was pushing for everyone to quickly drop out of the race so he could take on Sanders.
 Now, Bloomberg, who entered the contest in part because Biden had shown some weaknesses late last year, is faced with the potential of serving as a spoiler who tamps down on Biden's ability to win the Democratic nomination.